vkakerbeck/tbp.monty/docs/how-monty-works/open-questions.md

 ## Learning
 - How does it work that I can learn an object using vision but then recognize it using touch? (in Monty the Sensor Module can simply be switched out but how would it work in the brain?
 Or how would it work in a multimodal Monty system without rewiring the SM to LM connections or explicitly copying models?)
-- Should there be some form of memory consolidation?
+- How does memory consolidation and forgetting work?
 - How do we learn where an object begins and where it ends?
 What defines a sub-component of an object?

 # Sensor Modules

 # Policies
 ## Model-Based Policies
 - How are goals decomposed into sub-goals?
+- How are goals defined and communicated?

 ## Model-Free Policies and the Motor System
 - How does the motor system decide which goal to carry out (given that every/many LMs produce goals)?